 Credit: Envato Elements/ burmistrovaiuliia

 However, it's crucial to remember that massage balls are not a replacement for professional medical care.
-If you're experiencing severe pain in any part of the body, it's best to consult a healthcare professional or a certified massage therapist to determine the appropriate course of action.
+If you're experiencing severe pain in any part of the body, it's best to consult a healthcare professional or a certified massage therapist to determine the best course of action.

 Types of Massage Balls to Get Started With